 Which Muscles Does Rowing Machine Effect?

-Here we have mentioned the body parts where a rowing machine affects the most.
+Here we have mentioned the body parts that a rowing machine affects the most.

 - Leg Muscles